mullenlucas/portfolio_main/README.md

 ## Information

-**This portfolio is a Work In Progress (WIP) to develop a professional-looking portfolio for future usage**
+**This project is a Work In Progress (WIP) to develop a professional-looking portfolio for future usage**

 ## Author